google/fuzzbench/docs/getting-started/adding_a_new_benchmark.md

 FuzzBench supports two kinds of benchmarks, OSS-Fuzz and standard.
 OSS-Fuzz benchmarks are OSS-Fuzz projects that are built for use as benchmarks.
-Standard benchmarks allow using abitrary code as benchmarks and are thus more powerful but also more work.
+Standard benchmarks allow using arbitrary code as benchmarks and are thus more powerful but also more work.

 ## Using existing OSS-Fuzz projects